Motherboard diagnostic tests

 3. Broken USB Ports

-If peripherals such as keyboards and mice aren’t working, try them in different ports before making a decision.
+If peripherals such as keyboards and mice aren’t working, try them in different ports before deciding.

 Test the peripherals in different ports to see if they work properly.
 If they function effectively on these ports, we can conclude that we have a problem with the USB ports.